-Trim Her Hair
+Trim Your Cat’s Hair

 Long-haired cats, as the name implies, typically have long hair between their toes.
 This hair often catches litter, resulting in your cat tracking it around the house.
-Trim the hair between her toes to help stop spreading litter.
+Trim the hair between his or her toes to help stop spreading litter.